-See Appendix 1 for APHA Offices contact information.
+Please see Appendix 1 for APHA Offices’ contact details.

 Under the Order, there are powers to: